Synergies and Alliances

 We also manage our modules centrally to reduce costs, capital expenditure and complexity.
 We are seeking to reduce expenditure in the modular toolkits, while at the same time facilitating widespread electrification and a focus on autonomous systems.
 We want to achieve this through a considerable reduction in complexity using streamlined platforms that synergize but do not overlap.
 To this end, the individual Group brands draw on the modular toolkits, thus creating synergies between the various models of a product line, as well as across the product lines.
 By streamlining the toolkits, we are giving ourselves the financial leeway needed for developments in the future trends of digitalization and autonomous driving.
 The high-volume passenger car brands have introduced the model-line organization, thus strengthening their responsibility for the success of vehicle projects, improving project work across different cross-departmental areas, accelerating decision-making and intensifying the focus on project results.

 We are also leveraging synergies by constantly sharing best practices, for instance in virtual development and testing.
 Last but not least, the centralized development and consolidation of our IT systems is also helping to strengthen cooperation across the brands, make development activities more comparable and reduce the Group’s IT costs.

 Pooling strengths with strategic alliances

-The aim of our future program TOGETHER 2025+ is to transform our core business and to establish a new mobility solutions business area at the same time.
-It is decisive to the success of this plan that we place our great innovative strength on even broader foundations.
+The aim of our future program TOGETHER 2025+ is to transform our core business and to establish a mobility solutions business area at the same time.
+It is decisive to the success of this plan that we place our innovative strength on even broader foundations.

 We support the design of the framework conditions for the approval and introduction of our own self-driving system by our active involvement in public projects.
 The experience we are gathering here will benefit the Group brands and thus also our customers.